samaaron/tau5/README.md

 ## Next Collaboration

-Tau5 will focus enable next-level live-coding collaboration.
+Tau5 will enable next-level live-coding collaboration.
 It will support co-located, distributed and async jamming sessions.

 * Co-located Jamming - Tau5 jam-sessions will enable multiple participants and by default will always be in sync.
 This is independent yet co-operative with Ableton Link functionality which will also be included for co-located jamming with other software and systems.